Azure/java-aks-aca-dapr-workshop/docs/modules/03-assignment-3-azure-pub-sub/2-azure-cache-redis.md

 ---
 title: Using Dapr for pub/sub with Azure Cache for Redis
-parent: Assignment 3 - Using Dapr for pub/sub with other brokers
+parent: Assignment 3 - Using Dapr for pub/sub with Azure brokers
 has_children: false
-nav_order: 3
+nav_order: 2
 layout: default
 ---